 Philadelphia’s gallery and museum gift shops are bursting with unique gifts for all the unique people in your life. / Photograph courtesy of the Fabric and Workshop Museum

-For holiday shoppers struggling to decide what to buy, the gift shops of Philadelphia’s art museums, galleries and related sites offer the chance to shop local and find something special.
-Because museum and gallery store sales benefit the venue, shopping at them also provides a way to give back to the community.
+For holiday shoppers struggling to decide what to buy, the gift shops of Philadelphia’s museums and unique cultural sites offer the chance to shop local and find something special.
+And because museum and gallery store sales benefit the venue, shopping at them also provides a way to give back to the community.

-Keep in mind that online shopping may be convenient, but visiting the museum stores in person presents opportunities to both avoid shipping anxiety and to take a pause from holiday chaos to pop in and see the exhibits!
+And while online shopping may be convenient, visiting the museum stores in person is the perfect excuse to take a pause from holiday chaos, pop in, and see the exhibits!

 Dino stuffies in the Academy of Natural Sciences shop / Photograph by Laura Swartz